Questrade Review: fees, account types, and what's missing

 Who Questrade is for

 Questrade is the right brokerage if you want USD registered accounts, if you do Norbert’s Gambit for FX, if you use Passiv for rebalancing, or if you want the deeper trading platform IQ Edge offers.
-It’s also a good fit if you want commission-free ETF buys and don’t mind paying for ETF sales.
+With $0 commissions on stocks and ETFs, it now matches the simplest apps on price while offering more platform depth.

 Tracking your full picture across accounts